My way of learning Spanish

 Travel abroad or locally

-During my first trip, I could hardly utter a word, and even less I understood but reading felt easy already then, and it is partly thanks to the many words similar to English.
+During my first trip to Spain, I could hardly utter a word, and even less I understood, but reading felt easier already then, and it is partly thanks to the many words similar to English.
 Six months later, at the end of my second trip, I had a proper conversation with a waiter when I ordered my food for the last dinner.
-Don’t think of a sophisticated or deep conversation but it provided a sense of achievement and pushed me to continue my journey.
+Don’t think of a sophisticated or deep conversation, but it provided a sense of achievement and pushed me to continue my journey.

 Find your teacher

 Apps don’t work for me.
 Period.
 No matter what their marketing tells me about their effectiveness, I need a human to learn from.
-I need someone who doesn’t mind questions for I have many, and I won’t let things go unresponded.
+I need someone who doesn’t mind questions, for I have many.

 Your teacher must be able to adapt to your needs as well as your brain.
 Our abilities and personalities differ.
-I’m better at writing and reading whatever language I use, and when I’ve just started learning, the difference is even more pronounced.
+I’m better at writing and reading whatever language I use, and when I just start learning, the difference is even more pronounced.
 I will speak when I feel that I have enough information, and my teacher either accepts it or I’m out of the game.

-Unless you’re a genius, learning a language is hard work.
-The muscles you’ll most often need in the process are the gluteal muscles so it’s better to accept your fate and proceed accordingly.
+The muscles you’ll often need in the process are the gluteal muscles, so it’s better to proceed accordingly.
 Thankfully, everything becomes lighter once you find your why.
 My reason for learning languages has always been to get to know the world as well as possible.
 This desire has only increased over time, and learning a language as diverse as Spanish provides me with a constant source of information.
 Behind the mind-boggling richness of its vocabulary lies a complex history that could keep me busy for decades, even if I don’t take up anything else to learn.

 I started learning Russian in elementary school only because it was obligatory.
 The first languages I started learning willingly were Tibetan and Mongolian, followed by Swahili and sometime later Yoruba, with a few others in between as requirements during my university studies.
 All this to research and immerse myself in the culture, because I believe that the only way to gain insight into a tradition is to speak its language.
-Our knowledge as outsiders is still limited, but it gives us enough insight to appreciate the value of diversity, and goodness, how much the world needs us to appreciate each other more!
+Our knowledge as outsiders remains limited, but it gives us enough insight to appreciate the value of diversity.
+And goodness, how much the world needs us to appreciate each other more!

 Sharing is caring!